beibin79/html/index.md

 <br><br>
 -->

-Before joining MSR, I was a Ph.D. candidate at Paul G. Allen School of Computer Science and Engineering, the University of Washington, advised by Linda Shapiro and Frederick Shic.
+Before joining Microsoft Research, I was a Ph.D. candidate at Paul G. Allen School of Computer Science and Engineering, the University of Washington, advised by Linda Shapiro and Frederick Shic.
 My Ph.D. [dissertation](uda/index.html) focuses on
 <i>Low-Resource Neural Adaptation: A Unified Data Adaptation Framework for Neural Networks</i>, where we adapt